Do Go On - 319 - Vincent Gigante, The Oddfather

 Narelle O'Connor.

 Oh, the knockers.
-That would have

-Sebastopol's on the fringe of Ballarat?
+What about, like, Sebastian Polls, like, on the fringe of Ballarat?

-What about something like Gold Digger?
+What about something like gold digger?

 Oh, the gold, yeah.